mustafasaifee42/VR-Viz/README.md

 - Multiple a-frame screens cannot be embedded in the same page [(https://github.com/aframevr/aframe/issues/916)](https://github.com/aframevr/aframe/issues/916)
 - Ticks in Spiral chart is not working
 - Holes in the maps don't work (for example Lesotho in South Africa)
-- While using multiple graphs there is a possibility that rotation on drag might not rotate the graph from there center point in that case user might have to add the pivot points manually in json specification.